DSCxUQ/notes/1-CLI.md

 Finally, `rm` stands for *remove*, and acts to delete specified files.
 Just supply the file names / directories of what you want to delete.
 Moreover, there are some important `rm` flags.
 Firstly, `-r` stands for *recursion*, and selects files in subdirectories for deletion.
 Secondly, `-f` stands for *force*, and works to remove files without asking for further confirmation from the user.

 Judging by the previous section, you can probably tell that `rm -rf` is a dangerous command.
-See `rm -rf /` for added nightmares (deletes the entire root directory!)
+See `rm -rf /` for added nightmares (deletes the entire root directory!
+DO NOT DO THIS!)

 ## Text Matching & Wildcards